nathanjpaek/discord-cluster-manager/README.md

     <img width="1440" alt="DCS_bot_perms" src="https://github.com/user-attachments/assets/31ee441a-f8a9-4a2f-89d1-fda171947bfd" />
   </details>

-- The bot also needs `applications.commands` and `bot` scopes.
+- The bot needs `applications.commands` and `bot` scopes.

   <details>
       <summary>Click here for visual.</summary>
     <img width="1440" alt="Screenshot 2024-11-24 at 12 34 09 PM" src="https://github.com/user-attachments/assets/31302214-1d5a-416a-b7b4-93a44442be51">
   </details>

-- The bot also needs to permissions to read and write messages which is easy to setup if you click on [this link](https://discord.com/api/oauth2/authorize?client_id=1303135152091697183&permissions=68608&scope=bot%20applications.commands).
-Finally, generate an invite link for the bot and enter it into any browser.
+- Finally, generate an invite link for the bot and enter it into any browser.

   <details>
       <summary>Click here for visual.</summary>
       <img width="1440" alt="Screenshot 2024-11-24 at 12 44 08 PM" src="https://github.com/user-attachments/assets/54c34b6b-c944-4ce7-96dd-e40cfe79ffb3">
   </details>

 > [!NOTE]
 > Bot permissions involving threads/mentions/messages should suffice, but you can naively give it `Administrator` since it's just a test bot in your own testing Discord server.

 ### Database